Considering a Multi-Family ADU?

 How Many ADUs Can I Build?

 The number of ADUs allowed on any multi-family property depends on what currently exists on the property.
 Typically, 2 detached ADUs are allowed on a property with a multi-family building.
 The number of conversion ADUs allowed depends on how many units are already on the property.
-At least one conversion ADU is always allowed, with the maximum number of allowed conversion ADUs at 25% of the number of units already on the property.
+At least one conversion ADU is always allowed, with the maximum number of allowed conversion ADUs at 25% of the number of pre-existing units on the property.

 Are There Special Regulations for Multi-family ADUs?